Natural Growth Factor Injections Therapy for the treatment of a common knee condition

 At Source of Health, our treatment programs are customized to the individual patient based on their unique situation.
 No one treatment works for everyone.
 Putting a care plan together for the patient who is committed to the healing process and resolving their pain will result in a positive synergistic effect versus conventional models of care.

-In conclusion, PRP therapy has proven to be a safe and effective treatment for knee osteoarthritis and many other degenerative conditions.
-While conventional treatments remain popular, such as NSAIDs, cortisone, and arthroscopic surgeries, the use of regenerative injections is making a significant impact on the medical community.
+In conclusion, Natural Growth Factor Injections therapy has proven to be a safe and effective treatment for knee osteoarthritis and many other degenerative conditions.
+While conventional treatments remain popular, such as NSAIDs, cortisone, and arthroscopic surgeries, the use of rejuvenating injections is making a significant impact on the medical community.
 Patient have seen remarkable results and can live their lives far better without drugs or surgery.

 About the Author: